mdhabibi/DeepLearning-VAE/README.md

 ## Optimal Latent Space Dimension for VAE Model

 In the quest for the most effective Variational Autoencoder (VAE) model for digit reconstruction on the MNIST dataset, a comprehensive analysis was conducted to determine the optimal size of the latent space.
-Through meticulous experimentation with various latent dimensions, the goal was to find a balance between reconstruction accuracy and model complexity.
+Through experimentation with various latent dimensions, the goal was to find a balance between reconstruction accuracy and model complexity.

 ### Comparative Analysis of Latent Dimensions